-

 Required Specific Experience

-- Proficiency in Python and deep learning frameworks, such as PyTorch and Hugging Face tools.
+- Experience with ROS2, Python, and deep learning frameworks such as PyTorch

 The pay range for this internship position will be 6-8K per month.